Palettes

 Swatch size

-The toolbar has a size picker (small to large, nine steps from 18 pt to 50 pt).
+The toolbar has a size slider (nine steps from 18 pt to 50 pt, in even 4 pt increments).
 Pick whatever fits your screen and your eyes.
 The setting is global.

 Close on copy

-By default, clicking a swatch copies and closes the window — the fast path for “hotkey, click, paste, get back to work”.
+By default, clicking a swatch copies and keeps the window open.
+Want it to dismiss after each copy — the fast path for “hotkey, click, paste, get back to work”?
+Toggle the bolt button in the toolbar to enable Close on copy.

 Import & export